isabella232/dynamic-media-classic.en-1/help/moving-renaming-deleting-assets.md

 1. Select the asset or assets in the Browse Panel, and do one of the following:

     * Display the folder you want to move the assets to in the Asset Library and drag the assets to the folder.
-    * Choose File &gt; Move, select a folder in the Move Assets window, and select Move.
+    * Choose File > Move, select a folder in the Move Assets window, and select Move.

 ## Rename assets {#rename-assets}